Coronavirus (COVID-19 ) (update 9 December 2021)

 Live streaming of services is an option for those arranging a funeral – please speak with your funeral director to request this.

-The seating capacity in the chapels at the West Road Crematorium has returned to the arrangements prior to the pandemic:
+The capacity in the chapels at the West Road Crematorium is:

 Singing is now permitted in the chapels.